 If you made distributions and also are reporting any deferrals in Boxes 3 or 5, do not complete Box 11.
 See IRS Publication 957.

-Unlike qualified plans, nonqualified plans do not meet the qualification requirements for tax-favored status.
+Unlike qualified plans, nonqualified plans do not meet the qualification requirements for taxfavored status.
 Nonqualified plans include those arrangements traditionally viewed as deferring the receipt of current compensation, such as a rabbi trust.
 Welfare benefit plans and plans providing termination pay, or early retirement pay, are not generally nonqualified plans.

-❖ KEY POINT: Nonqualified retirement plans are subject to many difficult technical rules and substantial penalties for compliance failures.
+◆ KEY POINT: Nonqualified retirement plans are subject to many difficult technical rules and substantial penalties for compliance failures.
+These rules apply to any promises to pay a retired minister out of the general assets of the church.
 Additional information is available in IRS Publication 15 and IRS Publication 957, but qualified professional guidance is also recommended.